broodjeaap/go-watch/README.md

 ```
 ### Compose templates

-There are a few docker-compose templates in the [docs/compose](https://github.com/broodjeaap/go-watch/tree/master/docs/compose) directory that can downloaded and used as starting points.
+There are a few docker-compose templates in the [docs/compose](https://github.com/broodjeaap/go-watch/tree/master/docs/compose) directory that can be downloaded and used as starting points.
 For example, if you want to set up GoWatch with Browserless, Apprise and a PostgreSQL database backend:
 `wget https://raw.githubusercontent.com/broodjeaap/go-watch/master/docs/compose/apprise-browserless-postgresql.yml -O ./docker-compose.yml`